-Peaty - Have you ever heard someone say “this whiskey has a delightful peaty taste” but you have no idea what they are talking about?
+Peaty - Have you ever heard someone say “this whisky has a delightful peaty taste” but you have no idea what they are talking about?
 Peaty is a strong smoky flavour that comes from the layer of earth that consists of grasses, plants, tree roots and molasses that have been compressed.
-When dried, this is used as fuel to dry malted barley that makes the whiskey.
+When dried, this is used as fuel to dry malted barley that makes the whisky.
 This is traditionally used to add flavour, but was originally used by the Scottish as distillers had nothing else to burn.

 Single Malt - Whisky that is made of 100% malted barley and is from just one single distillery location.